Giorgio Massari: Biography

-From 1727 Massari was also involved at the church and hospital of the Catecumeni and the Scuola di San Giovanni Evangelista, Venice, where he raised the ceiling of the Gran Salone and introduced Rococo decoration.
+From 1727, Massari was also involved in the church and hospital of the Catecumeni and the Scuola di San Giovanni Evangelista, Venice, where he raised the ceiling of the Gran Salone and introduced Rococo decoration.
 The church of Sant'Antonio (1731–2), Udine, however, is one of his most purely Neoclassical works; like that of the Gesuati, the façade has four Corinthian columns on high pedestals supporting an entablature and pediment.

-In 1735 Massari won a competition for the design of the new church and hospital of Santa Maria della Pietà, Venice.
+In 1735, Massari won a competition for the design of the new church and hospital of Santa Maria della Pietà, Venice.
 The hospital was never built, although the drawings survive (Venice, Correr), but work on the church continued from 1745 to 1760.
 The church is a simplified version of the Gesuati, planned as an aisleless rectangle with curved corners, against which the four chapels are set.
 The nave was used as a concert auditorium, and a vestibule was provided at the front to insulate against noise from the street.

 Massari produced numerous villas, including the Villa Cordellina (1735), Montecchio Maggiore, Vicenza, the elevation of which echoed the central block of Palladio’s Villa Badoer, Fratta Polesine; the service blocks, however, were grouped as free-standing units around their own courts instead of being linked to the house in the manner of Palladio’s barchesse.